-Since the start of this year we have been drinking distilled water that we make in our home.
+Since January 2018 we have been drinking distilled water, that we make ourselves, as our drinking water in our home and when out and about.
 It’s really easy to make your own distilled water at home and it has a lot of health benefits.
 I will share these in this blog post, but first, why did we decide to make the switch to distilled water for drinking?
+Read on to learn why I drink distilled water and why my family does too.

 Once I started researching what the horrible smell could be, I stumbled across a lot of information online about all the contaminants that could be in our tap water.